 Training, qualifications & experience

-I am a fully qualified counsellor (CPCAB, BACP) experienced in working with people to help resolve their difficulties, gain insight, and to grow.
+I am a fully qualified counsellor (BACP, CPCAB) experienced in working with people to help resolve their difficulties, gain insight, and to grow.
 I have a Diploma in Person Centered Counselling, which enables me to work safely and effectively with the general public.

 I am a member of the British Association for Counselling and Psychotherapy (BACP) and appear on their Register of Counsellors and Psychotherapists.

-I have been working 1:1 with people in various ways for the last 30 years including outplacement counselling, coaching, and counselling.
-Apart from my counselling qualification I have a degree in Psychology and Sociology, an MSc in Human Resource Management, and a Diploma in Coaching.
+I have been working 1:1 with people in various ways for the last 40 years including outplacement counselling, coaching, and counselling.
+Apart from my counselling qualification I have a degree in Psychology, an MSc in Human Resource Management, a Post Graduate Diploma in Psychology, and a Diploma in Coaching.

 All of my work is supervised monthly on a 1:1 basis by a qualified supervisor, and I am also part of a peer supervision group.
 My intention is to continually learn, improve and stay safe in my work.

 I regularly attend continuing professional development (CPD) events to improve my knowledge and skills.
-Examples of CPD include 'Childhood issues which impact adult life', 'Working with blocked anger', 'Autism and Aspergers Syndrome', 'Understanding sex addiction', and 'Counselling children and young people'.
+Examples of CPD include 'Childhood issues which impact adult life', 'Working with blocked anger', 'Autism and Aspergers Syndrome', 'Understanding sex addiction', and 'Transactional Analysis'.